-The frequencies are assigned in 1-MHz steps, so the minimum spacing is 10 MHz.
+The frequencies are assigned in 1 MHz steps, so the minimum spacing is 8 MHz.
+Compare this to 5 MHz when using Equation A-1.

 A.4.b.
 Geographical Separation

 Geographical separation can be used to further reduce the probability of interference from adjacent signals.